 Lunch: Sliced Steak Salad with Arugula

 Who says steak can’t have its place on a cancer-fighting menu?
 It absolutely can, as long as you choose grass-fed meat (and other grass-fed animal products) that contains higher amounts of conjugated linoleic acid that actually protects you against heart disease, diabetes and cancer.
 Grass-fed meats also have higher amounts of important antioxidants like carotenoids and vitamin E. Add a cup of Butternut Squash and Apple soup for heartier appetites.

 A high sugar diet is another concern when it comes to fighting cancer.
 Some studies suggest a lower carbohydrate diet can help prevent cancer.
 So skip the candy machine or pretzels and have this snack instead.
 Plain yogurt (again, local from grass-fed cows is best) loaded with high-fiber, antioxidant-rich berries will help curb your hunger until dinner.
 Opt for plain yogurt with the natural sweetness of fresh fruit to avoid the added sugar and sweeteners found in many popular brands.

-Get another healthy dose of omega-3 fats in this delicious dinner.
+Get another healthy dose of omega-3 fats in a delicious salmon dinner.
 Choose wild-caught salmon for the highest levels and lowest risk of contamination.
-And did you know that your body can better absorb the antioxidant lycopene from cooked tomato products?
 This entrée is great with a side of steamed broccoli or asparagus drizzled with extra-virgin olive oil.